FastyBird/tuya-connector/docs/Home.md

 ![User identifier](https://github.com/FastyBird/tuya-connector/blob/main/docs/_media/tuya_cloud_user_id.png)

-## Configuring the Connector through the Console
+## Configuring the Connectors and Devices through the Console

 To configure the connector through the console, run the following command: